-Rafeeq, the first Qatari delivery company to launch Apple Pay
+Rafeeq becomes first Qatari-owned delivery company to launch Apple Pay

 The food delivery app has integrated the most modern method in the world of electronic payment within its services.

-Rafeeq Al-Darb, the first Qatari delivery company in the smart applications market, has integrated Apple Pay in its services, which is known to be the best and safest way to make payments electronically.
+Rafeeq Al-Darb, the first Qatari-owned delivery company in the smart applications market, has integrated Apple Pay in its services, which is known to be the best and safest way to make payments electronically.

 With its new launch, Rafeeq is providing a new and distinctive service to its customers in order to consolidate the concept of electronic cash transactions, and maintain their position at the forefront of the public scene.